meet-soni5720/MINED_PiedPiper/Readme.md

   `python app.py`

 Then go to the url given in the command line

-For disease prediction go to url/predict
+For disease prediction go to `url/predict`

-For covid prediction go to url/audio
+For covid prediction go to `url/audio`

+Packages used:

+React JS

+Agora SDK

+Node/Express JS

+Flask

+Tensorflow

+Keras